PrincetonUniversity/CBEMDGPU/README.md

 Execution
 ====
-main.cpp expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
+Most binaries expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
 $ ./md nthreads natoms rs nsteps  > log 2> err

 This also produces a trajectory.xyz file which can be visualized with VMD (if you have it installed)
 $ vmd -xyz trajectory.xyz

+Submission scripts for TIGER are included in the run_scaling.sh* files.
+The integer suffix (i.e. run_scaling.sh.1) refers to the number of threads OMP will use.

 Explanation of main.cpp
 ====